amndongozi/Molson-Coors-Recommender-System/README.md

-# Molson-Coors-Recommender-System

-🧠 Project Overview
+***Recommender System for a Grocery Chain***

+**Project Overview**

 This project builds a recommender system to encourage Budweiser customers to try Molson Coors products, using real retail transaction data from the ACSE grocery chain.
-The dataset captures actual customer behavior across millions of purchases, spanning thousands of products, stores, and time periods — making it ideal for testing real-world recommendation strategies
+The dataset captures actual customer behavior across millions of purchases, spanning thousands of products, stores, and time periods — making it ideal for testing real-world recommendation strategies.

-📊 Dataset & Tools
+**Dataset & Tools**

-- Worked with a 1B+ row transaction dataset (not uploaded due to size).
-This was converted to parquet format for size optimization
+- Data: a 1B+ row transaction dataset (not uploaded due to size).
+This was converted to parquet format for query optimization
-- Used DuckDB and GCP BigQuery for efficient SQL querying
+- Tools: DuckDB efficient SQL querying  and GCP BigQuery for querying and storing the large dataset

+**Project Goal**

+The recomender system aims to target Budweiser buyers and recommend Molson products to increase cross-brand sales.

+**Data Processing**

-- Performed 10% stratified sampling, validated with KS and Chi-Square tests to ensure accurate statistical depiction of original dataset.
+- Performed 10% stratified sampling, validated with KS (Kolmogorov–Smirnov Test) and Chi-Square tests to ensure accurate statistical depiction of original dataset.

-🎯 Goal

-Target Budweiser buyers and recommend Molson products to increase cross-brand sales.

-🧪 Baseline
+  - The KS test: compares two distributions to see if they are different.
+The test checks for the distance between two CDF curves and calculates the p-value.

-- 19.07% of Budweiser customers already purchased Molson — this served as the baseline conversion rate

-- We used this to measure lift for each model
+- 19.07% of Budweiser customers already purchased Molson — this served as the baseline conversion rate.
+This was used to measure lift for each model.

-🤖 Models Tested
+  -  A lift > 1 means the model is not randomly guessing.
+  -  Lift = model success rate ÷ baseline success rate

+**Recomender Systems**

 - Popularity-Based (best performance)